Breaking Up Is Hard to Do: Year-end charts

+The Happenings version

+In 1968, American sunshine pop and cover band The Happenings covered the song for their 1968 album, "The Happenings Golden Hits", in which the cover was a minor hit.
+Released in June 1968 on B.T.
+Puppy Records, the song reached Number 67 on the US Billboard Hot 100 and Number 56 on the Canadian RPM charts.

 Lenny Welch version

-Though it was originally an uptempo song, Lenny Welch re-recorded the song, reimagined as a torch ballad.
+Though it was originally an uptempo song, Lenny Welch (best known for his 1963 hit version of "Since I Fell for You") re-recorded the song, reimagined as a torch ballad.
 Welch had approached Sedaka to see if he had any songs in his repertoire that fit Welch's style; as most of the songs Sedaka had written with his usual partner Howard Greenfield were upbeat pop songs, he did not, but playing around on the piano, he discovered "Breaking Up is Hard to Do" worked well as a slow ballad, so he wrote a new introduction and offered it to Welch.
 It peaked at #34 on the US Billboard charts and #8 on the easy listening chart in January 1970.
 It was Welch's third and final top-40 pop hit, and his first since 1964.

 Sedaka's 1975 version

 Five years after Welch's successful cover, Sedaka, in the midst of a comeback in his native United States after several years in career decline and a detour through the United Kingdom, re-recorded his signature song in the same style that Welch used.
 The song begins with the first few bars of Sedaka's 1962 recording, before fading and segueing into the slow version.
-Sedaka's slow version peaked at #8 in February 1976 and went to number one on the Easy Listening chart.
-It was only the second time that an artist made the Billboard Top Ten with two different versions of the same song.
+Sedaka's slow version peaked at No. 8 in February 1976 and went to No. 1 on the Easy Listening chart.
+It was one of only a few times an artist made the Billboard Top Ten with two different versions of the same song.
 Sedaka has credited Welch's song "Since I Fell for You" as well as The Showmen and Dinah Washington as his inspiration for the new rendition.